Introduction:

 ⚖️ 4.
 Jigs

-Best for: Deep water, rocky structures
+Best for: Deep water, structure-heavy areas, and year-round fishing

 💣 5.
 Hard Baits (Crankbaits, Lipless)

-What it is: Hard-bodied lures that wobble, dive, or rattle
+What it is: Hard-bodied lures that wobble, dive, or rattle to attract fish.

-Best for: Covering water fast
+Best for: Covering large areas of water quickly

 🛒 How to Shop Smart for Fishing Lures